 The village cultural house was crowded that day.
 All 27 households of the village were present early to listen to the propaganda session on forest management and protection led by Mr. Hoang Van Ky - a forest ranger of Phieng Pan commune.

-Immediately after being assigned the task, forest ranger Hoang Van Ky developed a plan for village meetings and people's meetings of 19 villages in the commune to regularly organize propaganda on the regulations of the Forestry Law, forest management and protection work in the province, district, commune and regulations directly related to the rights and obligations of the people in forest protection and development.
+Immediately after being assigned the task, forest ranger Hoang Van Ky built a plan for village meetings and people's meetings of 19 villages in the commune to regularly organize propaganda on the regulations of the Forestry Law, forest management and protection work in the province, district, commune and regulations directly related to the rights and obligations of the people in forest protection and development.

 Located entirely in a small valley, the village is surrounded by the fresh green of forests.
 Before 2002, Co Hay had only 9 households, now it has increased to 27 households, 135 people, currently managing and protecting more than 100 hectares of forest with 12 forest owners.

 Head of Co Hay village, Mr. Lo Van Dong said: Listening to the forest rangers, we know the benefits of forests.
-Protecting forests means protecting the living environment, protecting soil and water, limiting rain, floods and erosion.
-The state's support capital for forest protection also creates income for people to develop the economy.
-Therefore, people always tell each other not to encroach, occupy or destroy forests for farming.
+Protecting forests means protecting the living environment, protecting soil and water, limiting rain, floods, and erosion.
+The state's support capital for forest protection also creates income for people to develop the economy .
+Therefore, people always tell each other not to encroach, occupy, or destroy forests for farming.
 The village also established a team with forest rangers to regularly patrol and protect the forest.
 In recent years, there have been no violations of the forest in the village.

 However, people mainly live on corn and rice, and their lives are still difficult.
 Therefore, there are still some people who encroach and clear the forest.
 Although only a small area is cleared each year, if not handled promptly, it will create bad consequences.

 However, making people live off the forest is still a thorny problem.
 Currently, Son La is in the process of building and implementing a pilot project on forest carbon credit trading.
-Hopefully, the forest carbon credit trading will create a stable source of income for forest owners every year, and will also help the forest rangers "staying in the village" here reduce the difficulties and pressure of protecting the forest.
+Hopefully, the forest carbon credit trading will create a stable source of income for forest owners every year, and will also help the forest rangers "staying in the village" here to reduce the difficulties and pressure of protecting the forest.

 Source